Rajput: Affirmative Action

-The Rajputs, in states such as Madhya Pradesh are today considered to be a General Caste in India's system of positive discrimination.
-This means that they have no access to reservations here.
+The Rajputs, in most of the states, are considered a General caste (forward caste) in India's system of positive discrimination.
+This means that they have no access to reservations.
 But they are classified as an Other Backward Class by the National Commission for Backward Classes in the state of Karnataka.
-However, some Rajputs, as with other agricultural castes, demand reservations in Government jobs.
+Some Rajputs in various states, as with other agricultural castes, demand reservations in Government jobs.
 In 2016, Sikh Rajputs were added under Backward Classes in Punjab but after protest by the community, the government announced that they will be again put under General Category.